HHS/OPRE-OPS/docs/Security-Compliance/Security-Controls/cp-09-1/index.md

 # Contingency Plan
 ## CP-9-1 - System Backup | Testing for Reliability and Integrity

-Test backup information [Assignment: organization-defined frequency] to verify media reliability and information integrity.
+Test backup information [at least semi-annually for Moderate systems] to verify media reliability and information integrity.

 ## OPS Implementation

-cloud.gov maintains storage backups for 14 days to facilitate disaster recovery.
+cloud.gov maintains storage backups for 14 days to facilitate disaster recovery.???

 TODO: Address any app/customer-level restoral testing we will execute